NAB chief takes notice of Senate deputy chairman’s allegations

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: National Accountability Bureau (NAB) Chairman Justice (R) Javed Iqbal on Sunday immediately sought complete record of the case of Deputy Chairman Senate Salim Mandviwalla from NAB Rawalpindi after taking notice of his allegations against NAB.
+ISLAMABAD: The National Accountability Bureau (NAB) Chairman, Justice (R) Javed Iqbal, on Sunday immediately sought complete record of the case of Deputy Chairman Senate Salim Mandviwalla from the NAB Rawalpindi after taking notice of his allegations against the bureau.

 He has directed all regional bureaus not to seek record of any case of NAB from any hospital of provincial and federal govt during the prevalence of COVID-19 pandemic.